Geoogolla/enterprise-docs/docs/administrator-guide/how-to/check-health-and-status-for-bold-reports-services.md

 documentation: ug
 ---

-# Status and Health Check for Bold Reports Services
+# A Guide to Effective Health Checks and Status Verification

-Health and status check of application services is a process of verifying the functionality and performance of application services.
-By regularly checking the health and status of application, you can identify and fix any issues that may affect the availability or performance of your applications.
-By following the steps outlined below, you can effectively assess the well-being of the reports services.
+Status check and health check are two common practices in the field of software development to ensure the proper functioning and reliability of a system or application.
+While they serve similar purposes, there are some differences in their implementation and scope.

-## To Perform Status Check
+## How to perform status check for all services

-A comprehensive status check provides visibility into the operational state of all services within the application as the services are running or not and ensuring smooth operation.
-This level of monitoring simplifies the process of troubleshooting and ensures the state of the services.
-To check the status of the reports services and ensure their smooth functioning, please enter the following URL in a web browser
+A status check is a lightweight process that verifies the availability and responsiveness of a application.
+It typically involves sending a simple request to the services and checking for a valid response.
+The main goal of a status check is to determine whether all services are up and running or having any down services.

 `https://{Domain_name}/status`

-This URL is specifically designed to provide you with an overview of the current status of the reports services.
+When you enter the provided URL in a web browser, you will be directed to a page designed to give you an overview of the Current status of the reports services.

 ![Status Check](/static/assets/on-premise/images/how-to/status-check.png)

-## To Perform Health Check
+## How to perform health check for individual service

-In certain environments, where status checks may not be sufficient, the utilization of health checks becomes imperative.
-Health checks provide a more comprehensive evaluation of the state of each services of an application.
-By accessing the specific URLs provided in the below table, you can assess the health and operational status of each component.
+Health checks are more comprehensive than status checks and aim to assess the overall health and functionality of a application.
+They go beyond basic availability and probe various components to ensure they are operating correctly.
+By accessing the specific URLs provided in the below table, you can assess the health and operational status of each service.

 <table>
   <tr>